New build Scout Hut

 We developed a flexible plan, with a single large hall capable of accommodating larger groups.
 The hall could also be separated into two smaller rooms operating independently, allowing for more diverse uses.
 Service spaces are housed in a wing off the side of this main space and provide improved facilities for storage and for drying equipment after camps.

 The brief required an architecturally robust building able to withstand the wear and tear it will no doubt face.
-Our solution is a cross-laminated, timber panel construction with tough yet beautiful plywood faced interiors.
+Our solution is a cross-laminated, timber panel construction with tough yet beautiful wood faced interiors.
 External materials are contemporary, robust, low maintenance and sensitive, without being pastiche, with high quality fibre cement panels to unprotected facades and natural timber cladding to street sides, and black metal roofing.
 Cladding is also detailed to provide habitat for fauna and increase biodiversity.

 Instead of security bars, the entrance is protected by a sliding steel screen cut to a pattern of local flora and fauna developed by the children.